Qiskit/RFCs/text/###-v2-provider-interface.md

 Once we've decoupled the providers interface and the IQX API and implemented the v2 interface it opens up the door for adding additional resource types to providers.
 This will open up the door for additional types of hosted/external pieces of terra that integrate seemlessly.
+We will be able to build these additional base classes off the model introduced here.